snapmaster-io/provider-httppost/README.md

 ![SnapMaster](https://github.com/snapmaster-io/snapmaster/blob/master/public/SnapMaster-logo-220.png)
-# Provider-POST
+# Provider-HTTPPOST

 This repository contains an HTTP POST provider for SnapMaster.
 It handles POST requests to a webhook-like URL which a user can call, and acts as a trigger to a SnapMaster snap (workflow).
 The main work it does is to validate a shared secret, and then invoke the appropriate snap hosted by the [SnapMaster-API](https://github.com/snapmaster-io/snapmaster-api) service.

-Provider-POST utilizes the express web server, and relies on [Auth0](https://auth0.com) for authenticating calls (which can only be made with authorization tokens obtained from the Auth0 token endpoint).
+Provider-HTTPPOST utilizes the express web server, and relies on [Auth0](https://auth0.com) for authenticating calls (which can only be made with authorization tokens obtained from the Auth0 token endpoint).

 It is a Google Cloud Platform app, with dependencies on Google Cloud Build, Google Cloud Run, and Google Cloud Pubsub.